Terms & Policies

 Support Policy

-EFFECTIVE DAY 1 NOVEMBER 2022
+EFFECTIVE DAY 1 JUNE 2023

 This Plait Support Policy ("Support Policy") accompanies the Plait Subscription Terms of Service (the "Agreement") entered into between you ("Customer") and Plait.
-Capitalised terms used in this Support Policy that are not defined herein have the meanings given to them in the Agreement.
+Capitalized terms used in this Support Policy that are not defined herein have the meanings given to them in the Agreement.

 Plait offers support services for the Service ("Support ") in accordance with the following terms: